Eliza Reid: Career

+Writing

 After her move to Iceland in 2003, Reid became a freelance writer for multiple Icelandic publications.
 She wrote for The Reykjavík Grapevine and Iceland Review from 2005 to 2008 and became an editor for Icelandair Stopover in 2012.
 She co-founded the Iceland Writers Retreat in 2014, an event which has garnered international acclaim.

 She served on the jury of the 2018 British Columbia's National Award for Canadian Non-Fiction.

-Eliza has been nominated for 'Person of the Year' by multiple Icelandic media outlets.
+Reid has been nominated for 'Person of the Year' by multiple Icelandic media outlets.

 In October 2020 her book Secrets of the Sprakkar: Iceland's Extraordinary Women and How They Are Changing the World was announced, and has been published by Sourcebooks in the US and Simon & Schuster in Canada in 2022.
 The book was well-received and gained endorsements from numerous high-profile authors, as well as from Hillary Clinton, and became a national bestseller in Canada.

+In 2024 she published the murder mystery novel Death on the Island.
+In April 2025, Blink49 Studios and Truenorth announced that they had optioned the novel for development into a six-episode television limited series.

 Causes

 She is patron of several organizations in Iceland, including the United Nations Association Iceland and is also a Goodwill Ambassador for SOS Children’s Villages Iceland.
 In September 2017, Reid visited the Za’atari refugee camp in Jordan at the invitation of UN Women.
 On March 23, 2019 she accepted an invitation to visit the Mosque in Iceland.

 Reid loves to travel and has made solo-trips to many countries.
 In 2017, she was named a United Nations Special Ambassador for Tourism and the Sustainable Development Goals.

-She has advocated the recycling of clothing by making public appearances in clothing she purchased from local Red Cross stores.
-Eliza has spoken on several occasions about her disdain for shopping.
+Reid has advocated for the recycling of clothing by making public appearances in clothing she purchased from local Red Cross stores.
+She has spoken on several occasions about her disdain for shopping.